KienKionar/KienKionar/README.md

 # 💫 About Me:
 Hello there, welcome to my github profile.
-My name is Muhammad Afrizal<br>You can call me.
+My name is Muhamad Afrizal<br>You can call me.
 Rizal, i'm born in bekasi and live in jakarta.
 I like programming<br>And my favorite program language PHP

 ## 🌐 Socials: